DonutzAndCoffee/DonutzSwitchModePlugin/README.md

 ## Instructions
 ### 1) Assign keybindings.
 Up to five independent Mode Switches are possible now.
 Each of these five mode switches is able to control 12 control mapper roles.
+Legacy mode is still there for backwards compatibility.
 <img width="391" height="429" alt="grafik" src="https://github.com/user-attachments/assets/a03ced6a-1c00-4224-b789-2aed48e1bf88" />

 ### 2) Define modes (before of course you need to define roles in Simhub Control mapper)